jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 This benefit is interesting because, according to the research, I should theoretically be spending less time in deep sleep but more time in REM.
 This is clearly not happening.
 Even if the Oura Ring is inaccurate, I know how I feel.

 I suspect it’s because the half-life of Huperzine A is 10-14 hours and Acetylcholinesterase, the enzyme that breaks down acetylcholine, acts very quickly.
-So, if I take the supplement at 8 am, by midnight, half is left in my body, and it is presumably half as effective at staving off Acetylcholinesterase.
+So, if I take the supplement at 8 am, by midnight, half is left in my body, and it is presumably half as effective at staving off acetylcholinesterase.

 ## **Gorilla Mind Smooth is a possible alternative**